-Ex-Boston player Brandon Moss had career highs of four hits, four RBIs and four runs, Josh Reddick hit his first career grand slam against his former club, and the surging, surprising Athletics routed the Red Sox 20-2 on Friday night to match their best winning streak of the season at seven.
+OAKLAND, Calif. – Brandon Moss had career highs of four hits, four RBIs and four runs, Josh Reddick hit his first career grand slam, and the Oakland Athletics routed the Boston Red Sox 20-2 on Friday night to match their best winning streak of the season at seven.

-George Kottaras had his first career two-homer game with a two-run drive and a solo shot on the way to a career-best five RBIs for Oakland (74-57), which matched its win total from 2011 and wrapped up an 18-10 August.
-The A's hit a season-high five home runs a day after hitting four at Cleveland.
+George Kottaras had his first career two-homer game with a two-run drive and a solo shot for Oakland (74-57), which matched its win total from 2011 and wrapped up an 18-10 August.
+The A's hit a season-high five home runs a day after getting four at Cleveland.

 Oakland's nine-run seventh inning was the club's biggest since a nine-run frame last July 27 against Tampa Bay.

 Jonny Gomes drove in two runs on a night he helped honor the Little League World Series players from his hometown of Petaluma in Northern California's wine country.

 Donaldson added his third RBI on an error in the seventh, but was lifted for pinch-runner Adam Rosales at third after an apparent injury.

 McCarthy won back-to-back starts for the first time since June, and it's good timing with the A's leading Baltimore by a game in the AL wild-card race heading into the final month.
 The right-hander missed all of July while on the disabled list for a second time this year nursing a strained throwing shoulder.

 Donaldson connected for his fifth home run of the year in Oakland's four-run second against Aaron Cook (3-8), who also surrendered an RBI double to Moss and run-scoring single by Gomes during the inning.

 Cook's night was over after just 2 2-3 innings to match his shortest outing of the season.
 The right-hander was tagged for six runs and seven hits and fell to 0-3 over his last four starts.